 Yard Waste Disposal

 The Township offers free yard disposal for its residents at Ohio Compost, 10839 Sager Road (Alternate 20)!
 For information on how to deliver your items to Ohio Compost, or for hours of operation, go to www.ohiocompost.com or call 419-897-7807.
 You may also dispose of bagged yard waste (no loose garbage in your toter, please) with the regular garbage collection as part of your 1 toter limit.
 Should you choose this method, be mindful that your toter is not overly weighted to prevent lifting or toter repositioning by one individual.
 Autumn leaf collection service is provided by the township; click here.

 Landfill Disposal Options

-Disposing of larger quantities of refuse may require you to make special arrangements for a dumpster or make plans to visit a landfill.
+Disposing of larger quantities of refuse may require you to make special arrangements for a dumpster from a sanitation company or make plans to visit a landfill.
 There are no local landfills.
-Our neighbors in Wood County accepts out of county debris.
-Visit their website for more information.
+Wood County Solid Waste Management District, which accepts out of county disposal, is a great resource – 419-354-9297.